 Below is a brief sketch of some of the 18th and 19th Century arrivals.

 The earliest Lobban to establish in the US, seems to have been John Lobban (1734–1822).
-Apparently born 7 Jun 1734 in Longside Parish, Peterhead, Aberdeenshire; I have not found a birth/baptism record in Scottish files and this date may have been calculated from his very explicit gravestone (image below).
-No plausible connection to earlier Lobbans is known, though one tree posits parents who were married twenty years after his birth.
+Apparently born 7 Jun 1734 in Longside Parish, Peterhead, Aberdeenshire; we have not found a birth/baptism record in Scottish files and this date may have been calculated from his very explicit gravestone (image below).
+No plausible connection to earlier Lobbans is known from records but we have recently established with Y DNA that the ancestry of this branch is with the Urquhart Lobbans, of the Moray Lobbans.
 His story has been told in The Garth Family: Descendants of John Garth of Virginia, 1734-1986 by Rosalie E.R.
 Davis, and printed by Thomson-Shore, Inc., Dexter, Michigan, summarized on this website in Malcolm Lobban’s book, pp. 44–47.
 John is said to have run away from home at age 12 (i.e., in 1746) and emigrated as an indentured servant to the Northern Neck of Virginia, whence he removed to Culpeper before his term of service expired.
 He was in Albemarle County, Virginia, August 1759, when he witnessed a deed there.
 He married Mary Ann Garth of Virginia in 1764 and they had 10 children.
 Among these, two daughters, Sarah and Mary Garth, married Murrell brothers, Jesse and John respectively, descendants of a Quaker settler in Virginia, George Murrell (1652–1710).
 After Mary Ann died in 1785, John married Elizabeth Copeland.
 He bought 99 acres of land in Amherst for 10 pounds in 1784.
 His great grandson Gabriel Alexander Lobban (1839–1926) settled in Missouri.
 The business tycoon and automobile designer Errett Lobban Cord (1894–1974) was Gabriel’s grandson.

 But even earlier, George Logan (1669–1720)–whose grandfather was John Loban (1615–1661), m.
 Margaret Watt (1614–1668)–arrived in South Carolina in 1693.
 The grandfather had moved to Aberdeen where the children’s names were recorded as Logan.
 George’s father Patrick Logan moved to London about 1667 and George and William were born there.
 George was a merchant and factor for people in Charleston but did not live there himself.
 He was a Colonel in the militia.
 His mother also died in Charleston (1700); she joined him there after her second husband died in 1696 but not because of it.
 George Logan is listed in Dobson, D. The Original Scots Colonists of Early America Supplement: 1607-1707.
 Baltimore, MD: Genealogical Publishing Co., Inc., 1998.
 185p. (search in Ancestry); there is no Lobban or Loban in that book. (tree)